redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/token-rating-framework/calibration-layer/stablecoin-methodology.md

 #### User Rights

-This adjustment evaluates the legal clarity and enforceability of tokenholder rights as explicitly outlined in the stablecoin issuer’s Terms of Service.
+This adjustment evaluates the legal clarity and enforceability of tokenholder rights as explicitly outlined in the stablecoin issuer's Terms of Service.
 It focuses on whether the documentation provides unambiguous protections that support tokenholder claims to the underlying reserve assets in both normal and distressed conditions.
-The assessment includes three key dimensions: (i) whether the Terms grant tokenholders a contractual right to redeem their tokens; (ii) whether the reserves are stated to be held in segregated accounts, distinct from the issuer’s proprietary assets; and (iii) whether the reserves are explicitly held for the benefit of tokenholders.
+The assessment includes three key dimensions: (i) whether the Terms grant tokenholders a contractual right to redeem their tokens; (ii) whether the reserves are stated to be held in segregated accounts, distinct from the issuer's proprietary assets; and (iii) whether the reserves are explicitly held for the benefit of tokenholders.
 These provisions are critical to determining whether legal recourse exists in the event of issuer default, custodial failure, or operational disruption.

 - **Redemption Clarity:** Does the Terms of Service grant tokenholders the right to redeem their tokens for the underlying reserve assets (or an equivalent)?